akaydia/02-challenge/README.md

 - Heading attributes fall in sequential order
 - Added a concise title

-- CSS selectors and properties are organized and follow a semnatic structure
+- CSS selectors and properties are organized and follow a semantic structure
 - Added CSS comments and table of contents

 ## Screenshot